7flying/crazysoftwarerepairs/README.md

 3. ```make; sudo make install``` (for older kernels ensure that ```gcc```'s version matches the one that the module wants, e.g. don't try to compile with gcc 8 a 3.X and so...)

+## NordVPN

+The good version is `3.12.0-1`.

+Remember to mark is as not to be updated.